avllee21/P2P-Machine-Learning/README.md

 ### TODO

 #### CODE
-- (IMP) facilitator bug -> everyone tries to become the server
 - Add professor to the [PROF announcement] [Lecture upload]
-- ml node can't be facilatator
 - (LAST) Code modification:
     - ::exportnote() and ::seenotes()
     - All outputs (like [chat] [node] etc)